Eugene-Levinson/EE20084-Cascade-Circuit-Solver/docs/Design-Document.md

 <br>

 ## Design Overview
 The program is designed to be modular, with each part of the program being implemented as a separate class (where it makes sense).
 This will allow for easy testing and debugging.
 The program will be implemented in a test-driven manner, with unit tests being written before the implementation of the program.
-The unit tests should define the expected behaviour of a given function or class, including all edge cases and the implementation should then be written to satisfy the tests.
-Unit tests should be written using the `pytest` library.

-The program utilises a "fail fast" approach, where the program will exit as soon as an error is encountered.
-This is to prevent the program from continuing to run in an invalid state, which could lead to further errors and make debugging more difficult.
-In the cases of errors, an empty output file should be created to comply with the project definition.

 The overall program flow will be as follows: